JyotikaJayani-08/BreakoutAI-Task/README.md

 ### 6. Start the Development Server:
 python manage.py runserver

+### 7. For parallel process so that email sending can happen:
+python manage.py process_task

 ## Usage

 1. Access the Dashboard: Open the browser and navigate to http://127.0.0.1:8000/.